The spaces of rational curves on del Pezzo threefolds of degree one: Introduction

-{\bf Acknowledgements:} This work is based on the first author's Master's thesis \cite{Shi21} at Kumamoto University.
+{\bf Acknowledgements:} This work is based on the first author's Master thesis \cite{Shi21} at Kumamoto University.
 The authors would like to thank Brian Lehmann for helpful discussions and comments on an early draft of this paper.
-The authors would also like to thank Lars Halle for answering our question regarding Kulikov models.
+The authors would also like to thank Lars Halvard Halle for answering our question regarding Kulikov models.
+The authors would like to thank the anonymous referees for careful reading of the paper and helpful comments which significantly improved the exposition of the paper.

-The second author was partially supported by Inamori Foundation, by JSPS KAKENHI Early-Career Scientists Grant number 19K14512, and by MEXT Japan, Leading Initiative for Excellent Young Researchers (LEADER).
+The second author was partially supported by Inamori Foundation, by JSPS KAKENHI Early-Career Scientists Grant number 19K14512, by JSPS Bilateral Joint Research Projects Grant number JPJSBP120219935, and by MEXT Japan, Leading Initiative for Excellent Young Researchers (LEADER).